Wednesday, September 30, 2009

 Zap

-communitarian" health care in which politicians and bureaucrats control one-sixth of the economy and 100% of our bodies.
+Ezekiel Emanuel is upset.
+The president's health care czar sees the growing resistance to his vision, to his brave new world of government-run "communitarian" health care in which politicians and bureaucrats control one-sixth of the economy and 100% of our bodies.
 He doesn't quite understand how it all came apart on him, but he does know who started the unraveling: Sarah Palin.